MartinBradbury/walking-the-wainwrights/README.md

 #### Wainwrights Mobile
 ![Wainwrights mobile](/readme_imgs/wainwrights/wainwrightsm.png)

 ### Login, Logout, Register

-The user login, logout and register page and styled for the purpose of the website but have all the same functionalite that Django Auth brings.
-Users are required to create an accout with a password that meets the minimim requirements.
-All fileds need to be completed with the exception of the email field.
+The user login, logout and register page and styled for the purpose of the website but have all the same functionality that Django Auth brings.
+Users are required to create an account with a password that meets the minimum requirements.
+All fields need to be completed with the exception of the email field.
 The Logout form logs the user out of that session.
 The login for asks for the users username and password.
-After successfully logging in, logging out or registering the users are take to the about page.
+After successfully logging in, logging out or registering the users are taken to the about page.

 #### Login Desktop
 ![Login Page desktop](/readme_imgs/user/logind.png)